Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 > ```
 >

 Now, eject the SD card, insert it into the Pi, and power it on.
-The default login credentials are (ID: `pirate`, Password: `hypriot`).
+The default login credentials are (ID: `pi`, Password: `1234`).

 > 📰 Note: About the `hypriotos-init.yaml` file
 > The `hypriotos-init.yaml` file is used as the `/boot/user-data` file on HypriotOS.